ayush-garg341/mysql-basics-with-python/mysql_poc/isolation_levels/isolation_levels.md

         - Lock Release:- Once Transaction A releases the shared lock (typically by committing or rolling back the transaction), Transaction B is unblocked and can proceed to access the row.
     - If you're experiencing situations where Transaction B is blocked and not returning any data, it's likely because the row it's trying to access is currently locked by Transaction.
     - Once Transaction A releases the lock, Transaction B should be able to access the row and retrieve the data.
+    - Here's how it typically works:-
+        - Write Visibility: When a transaction in the "Repeatable Read" isolation level performs updates, inserts, or deletes, those changes are made within the context of the transaction itself.
+Other transactions running concurrently will not see these changes until the modifying transaction is committed.
+        - Reads Within the Same Transaction: If the modifying transaction performs a read after making changes, it will see the updated data as part of its consistent view.
+This is because the transaction itself maintains a consistent snapshot of the data it has seen, and its own changes are included in that snapshot.
+        - Visibility to Other Transactions: Other transactions running concurrently in "Repeatable Read" isolation level will not see the changes made by the modifying transaction until it is committed.
+They will continue to see the data as it existed at the start of their own transactions.
 - Serializable Isolation
+    -